ECMWFCode4Earth/fire-forecast/README.md

 All scripts can be called with python -m fire_forecast.module_name.script_name -h to get a help message.

+An example script to test and evaluate already trained NN (config and checkpoint file exist) and to compare it against classic models is provided with EvaluateModels.py.

 ### 1. Data preparation
 #### 1.1 Downloading data
 A script to retrieve data can be found here: `fire_forecast/data_retrieval/retrieve_meteo_fire.sh`